belvaleth/Starsector-Mod-Manager/Starsector Mod Manager/README.md

-﻿## A CLI based mod manager for Starsector.
+﻿## A CLI based mod manager for Starsector

 #### Usage: